 Prerequisite: CSC 2310 and CSC 3391.
 Introduces the networking of computer systems.
 Topics include local area (LAN) and wide area (WAN) networks, data transmission, communications software, the architecture of networks, network communication protocols, and network security.

 Prerequisites: CSC 1321 and MAT 1325 Topics include techniques for finding roots, Interpolation, functional approximation, numerical differentiation, numerical integration, solutions of linear systems and numerical solution of differential equations.

 Prerequisites: CSC 2320 and CSC 3391.
 A study of the software development life cycle, with emphasis on the analysis and design of software systems.
 Included are problem identification and definition, modeling systems, requirements analysis, specification, design, implementation, testing, verification, maintenance, and project management.
 Ethics of the profession are discussed.

 Prerequisites: CSC 4383 .
 An undergraduate research project in computer science under the direction of an approved advisor.
 Students will work on the conception, design, and implementation of a significant computer science project.
 To demonstrate their ability to communicate the results of their effort to others, students are required to submit a final written report and make an oral presentation of their work.

-Prerequisites: CSC-2320 and MAT 3381 In-depth investigation of selected topics in computer science, such algorithms in bioinformatics, game programming, data communications, data mining, neural networks, information retrieval, and parallel computing.
+Prerequisites: Any 3000 or 4000 level CSC course or consent of the instructor.
+In-depth investigation of selected topics in computer science, such algorithms in bioinformatics, game programming, data communications, data mining, neural networks, information retrieval, and parallel computing.
 Topics will vary.
 Course can be taken twice for credit.